 fizkes / Shutterstock.com

 You are worth so much more than your boss is paying you.
-The hard way to solve this problem would be to go find a new job.
-But since you’re looking for the lazy way to improve your money situation, you’ll want to ask for a raise instead.
+The hard way to solve this problem is to find a new job.
+But since you’re looking for the lazy way to improve your money situation, ask for a raise instead.

-Hitting up your boss for more money will require a little bit of effort on your part.
-You’ll need to research what others are making and craft a pitch to explain why you deserve more.
-But really, this is way less work than you’d put in searching for new employment.
+Hitting up your boss for more money requires a little bit of effort on your part.
+Research what others are making and craft a pitch to explain why you deserve more.
+This is way less work than searching for new employment.